 2009 Pavillon Blanc (barrel sample) 93p

 Tasted in April 2010.
-This wine was very impressive.
+This wine was imposing.
 Very intense aromas of acacia flower, apple tart, excellent acidity and minerality, freshness, very aromatic and accessible.

 2008 Pavillon Rouge (barrel sample) 90-92p

 Tasted in March 2009.
 It contained a whole 70% Cabernet Sauvignon and impressed a lot.
-Ripe, smooth, great balance, catchy fruit sweetness and delightful soft finish.
+Ripe, smooth, great balance, pleasant fruit sweetness and delightful soft finish.

 2008 Pavillon Blanc (barrel sample) 93-95p

 Tasted in March 2009.
-This wine was stunningly impressive.
-Very intense flavours of acacia flower, citrus and mango, great acidity, formidable structure and long finish.
+This wine was stunningly impressive with very intense flavours of acacia flower, citrus and mango, high acidity, formidable structure and long finish.

 2005 Pavillon Rouge 89p

 Tasted in October 2015.
-Delicate and soft, nice intensity and complexity, round and tasty, silky fruit and tannin.
+Delicate and soft, lovely intensity and complexity, round and tasty, silky fruit and tannin.

 2004 Pavillon Blanc 90p